How to Request for Meeting Appointment (with Examples)

 Section 4: Conclusion

-The concluding paragraph of the meeting appointment letter should round off the letter with a summary of the meeting and other important details about the meeting.
-The sender should ensure that the following elements are included in the conclusion of the meeting appointment letter:
+The concluding paragraph should round off the letter with a summary of the meeting and other important details about the meeting.
+The sender should ensure that the following elements are included in the conclusion of this letter:

 Request a follow-up

-It is ideal to request a follow-up from the recipient(s) of the meeting appointment letter, as this will ensure that the scheduling is comfortable for both parties involved.
+It is ideal to request a follow-up from the recipient(s) of the letter, as this will ensure that the scheduling is comfortable for both parties involved.
 It also ensures attendance.

 Signatures